Are you wondering how to earn miles and points for award travel?

 5 Ways to Earn Thousands of Miles and Points for Travel

-1. Responsibly use your travel rewards credit cards for ALL of your bills that accept them and for ALL of your daily expenses.
+1. Use travel rewards credit cards for your bills & daily expenses.

-Remember, pay off whatever you spend each month.
+Pay off whatever you spend each month in full.
 Paying interest fees month after month will negate the value of the miles and points earned.

-Even though it may not seem like a lot, the money you spend on your morning coffee, a bottle of Gatorade, or greeting card add up over the long term and so will the miles and points you earn.
-When you’re trying to book that award flight and you’re a few miles short, you’ll wish you had used your travel rewards credit card for all your everyday spending!
+Even though it may not seem like a lot, the money you spend on your morning coffee, a bottle of Gatorade, or a greeting card adds up over the long term and so will the miles and points you earn.

 2. Take advantage of credit card bonus categories.

-3. Use airline, hotel, and credit card shopping portals to maximize your purchases.
+3. Use shopping portals to maximize your purchases.

 4. Earn miles and points with dining rewards programs.